-Policy SAN 2.5 Effluent Reuse
+Policy SAN 2.5 Reuse of Reclaimed Water

-The County shall continue to require all development to enter effluent reuse agreements as a condition of sewer service.
+The County shall continue to require all new development to enter into reclaimed water (effluent) agreements as a condition of sanitary sewer service.
 Actual implementation of such agreements shall be based on, but not limited to, the following considerations: availability of effluent supply, distance from the facility, the nature of the soil and the nature of the development.